What is a CN22?

 Since the 1 Jan 2021 (Brexit), any goods going from the United Kingdom to the European Union WILL need a Customs Declaration (i.e. CN22 or CN23 as per the value rules above).

 Why do I need a Customs Declaration (CN22)?

-The CN22 document informs Customs of the contents of your consignment and helps them to check for banned or restricted items.
-You MUST have a Customs Declaration to send goods outside of the European Union.
+The CN22 document informs Customs, in both sending and receiving countries, of the contents of your consignment and helps them to check for banned or restricted items.
+Customs use the details you provide on the CN22 to assess the goods’ nature/purpose, origin and value.
+To make Customs’ assessment easier, try and provide the Customs Tariff (HS Code) for the product(s) you have in your consignment on the CN22 declaration.
+You MUST have a Customs Declaration to send goods outside of your country (United Kingdom) or common trading zone (European Union).
 If a declaration is not provided OR is completed incorrectly then there may be delays in processing, or even seizure of the goods, by Customs.

 Where can I get a CN22?